The minimally extended Varying Speed of Light (meVSL): Observations

 \subsection{CMB}

 CMB is electromagnetic radiation as a remnant from an early Universe after it decouples from the primordial plasma.
 One can distinguish the recombination from the decoupling.
-Recombination is the process by which neutral hydrogen is formed via a combination of electrons and protons.
-At sufficiently low temperatures, photons are no more able to ionize the hydrogen atoms, and thus the number of free electrons dramatically drops.
-Thus, the epoch of recombination solely depends on the number densities of electrons and protons.
+Protons and electrons combine in a process called recombination to produce neutral hydrogen.
+At sufficiently low temperatures, photons were no longer able to ionize the hydrogen atoms, and thus free electron numbers dramatically dropped.
+Therefore, the number densities of protons and electrons determine the recombination epoch alone.
 The number densities of them are the same both in GR and in meVSL.
-Thus, the epoch of recombination is not modified in meVSL compared to GR.
-However, photons interacted primarily with electrons through Thomson scattering ({\it i.e.}, the elastic scattering of electromagnetic radiation by a free-charged particle).
-In this process, one can regard the electron as being made to oscillate in the electromagnetic field of the photon causing it, in turn, to emit radiation at the same frequency as the incident wave, and thus the wave is scattered.
+Thus, the recombination epoch is not modified in the meVSL model compared to GR.
+However, photons interacted primarily with electrons through Thomson scattering.
+In this process, the electron oscillates due to the electromagnetic field of the photon, resulting in the emission of radiation at the same frequency as the incident wave, thus scattering the wave.
 An important feature of Thomson scattering is that it introduces polarization along the direction of motion of the electron.
-The cross-section for Thomson scattering is given by
+For Thomson scattering, the cross-section is

-It is tiny and therefore Thomson scattering is most important when the density of free electrons is high, as in the early Universe or in the dense interiors of stars.
+This process is tiny, and the Thomson scattering is most important in regions with a high density of free electrons, such as the early Universe or the dense interiors of stars.
 The scattering rate per photon, $\Gamma_{\TT}$, can be estimated as the speed of light divided by the mean free path for photons (the mean distance traveled between scatterings)

 Thus, the decoupling epoch is determined by using Eqs.~\eqref{H2mp} and \eqref{GammaThomson}